 ASR can facilitate the use of water supply sources, such as surface water or reclaimed water, which have significant seasonal variations in availability.
-In a cooperative project with the SJRWMD, Orange County supported an ASR feasibility study by providing in-kind services for the installation of an ASR well in the eastern part of the County under capital improvement schedule (CIS) Project Number 1550 (Potable Water/Wastewater/Reclaimed Water Policy WAT3.1.8).
+In a cooperative project with the SJRWMD, Orange County completed a study of ASR feasibility assisted in the installation of an ASR well in the eastern part of the County under capital improvement schedule (CIS) Project Number 1550 (Potable Water/Wastewater/Reclaimed Water Policy WAT3.1.8).
 Following the pilot testing period, the County was granted an operational permit (May 2016) for the storage of approximately 2 mgd annual average daily flow (AADF) of potable water, up to approximately 800 million gallons (MG) of total storage.